Espíritu Santo River

 The Espíritu Santo River is a Bolivian river in the Cochabamba Department, Chapare Province, Villa Tunari Municipality.
 It belongs to the Amazon River watershed.
 Espíritu Santo River originates in the Callejas mountains south west of Villa Tunari.
-At first it flows in a northeasterly direction, then it turns to the east towards Villa Tunari.
-In the east of the town it meets San Matéo River which comes from the south west.
+It initially flows in a northeasterly direction, before turning to the east towards Villa Tunari.
+In the east of the town, it meets San Matéo River which comes from the south west.
 From the confluence the river is known as Chapare River.